markus1189/dyalog-nixos/README.md

 `ride` in your path.
 Afterwards you can open RIDE and tell it to launch `dyalog` (available in PATH).

+## Troubleshooting

+If you get 404 for dyalog or ride download:
+  - dyalog: find new version at https://www.dyalog.com/download-zone.htm
+  - ride: find new version at  https://github.com/Dyalog/ride/releases

+and update the corresponding files.

 ## Using the overlay

 You can also use the `overlay.nix` file to add `dyalog` and `ride` to